function-store/RpiEinky/README.md

 ## 🎯 Features

 ### 🌐 **Web Management Interface**
-- **Modern responsive web UI** - Beautiful interface accessible from any device
+- **Modern responsive web UI** - Beautiful dark mode interface accessible from any device
 - **Drag & drop file uploads** - Simply drag files to upload and display
 - **Visual file gallery** - Grid view with thumbnails for all uploaded files
 - **Click to display** - Select any file from history to show on e-ink display